This is Part 3 of our tutorial series on building a membership site with WordPress.

 "Learning WordPress has been a huge stumbling block for me.
 I've been looking for something that covers absolutely everything but doesn't cost an arm and a leg.
 Thank you so much ... you have just provided me with what I have been looking for!
 Truly appreciated!" - Tanya

-Did you find this tutorial useful?
-Feel free to share this tutorial with anyone thinking of starting or growing their business online using the social buttons below.
+Have you found this article useful?
+Feel free to use the links below and share this article with anyone thinking of starting or growing a business online.